Applications for 2025 cohort are currently closed

 To be eligible for the DOS URiM Visiting Student Scholarship Program, prospective students must meet one or more of the criteria below:

-- First generation college student (neither parent received a baccalaureate degree)
+- First generation college student (neither parent received a baccalaureate degree); and/or

-- Students who contribute to the intellectual and cultural enrichment of the program because of their life experiences, including overcoming personal adversity or family hardship, records of extensive community service, or successful careers in other fields
+- Students likely to contribute varied perspectives to the program because of their life experiences, including overcoming personal adversity or family hardship, records of extensive community service, or successful careers in other fields; and/or

-- Significant barriers to achieving higher education, such as experience in the foster care system, living in a single-parent household, having an incarcerated parent, or responsibilities for providing financial support or primary care for other household members.
+- Significant barriers to achieving higher education, such as experience in the foster care system, living in a single-parent household, having an incarcerated parent, or responsibilities for providing financial support or primary care for other household members; and/or

 In addition, all prospective students must also meet ALL criteria outlined below: